 Wellington Chocolate Factory make this very hip looking Craft Beer Bar.

 The Sprig & Fern Tavern, 342 Tinakori Road, Thorndon

 The Sprig & Fern is smartly decked out in black and white, some history remains in the form of an old coal range with brick surround.
 A tasting tray is $18 (choose five brews), and there's a "Buy Your Mate A Beer" board.
 There is a quiz night, and a curry night during the week or board games can keep you occupied any time.
 The Sprig & Fern feels like a welcoming local, the kind of place where neighbours call in for a beer on their way home from work.
 Open 7 days.
 (Revisited July '15)

 Moa Brewing Co, Jacksons Road, RD3

-Moa recently listed on the NZ Stock Exchange and a "big building with some bits and pieces chucked in it" is on the way said founder Josh Scott.
+Moa's listed on the NZ Stock Exchange and a "big building with some bits and pieces chucked in it" is on the way said founder Josh Scott.
 This may mean big changes for the little bar, it's currently laid back and casual, a local told us that on a sunny day the outdoor picnic tables are packed with punters.
 Hungry punters can order a bar snack from the small menu and test their hand/eye co-ordination with a round of croquet.
 Open 7 days from 11.30am.
-New

 The Sprig and Fern Taverns

-There are currently five Sprig and Fern Taverns in the Nelson area selling beers, ales and ciders brewed at the brewery at 53 Beach Road, Richmond.
+There are currently five Sprig and Fern Taverns in the Nelson area selling beers, ales and ciders that are brewed at the brewery on 53 Beach Road, Richmond.
 Buy direct from the brewery, online or at one of the taverns.
 We visited The Sprig and Fern, 134 Milton Street - a quality refurbishment has turned a former residential property into a cozy tavern that warmly welcomes locals and visitors.